 - Designing Western New York video

-If you use Google Maps on your mobile device, add this map as a layer.
+Tip: If you use Google Maps on your phone, you can add Rochester’s Olmsted parks as a custom map layer to explore them in context.

 Explore More